 - A file.

-For example, for a GraphQL project, the Back-end Engineering Team may own the API code, the Front-end Engineering Team may own the GraphQL schemas defined in a folder, and the DevOps Engineering Team may own certain CI files.
+For example, for a GraphQL project, the Back-end Engineering team may own the API code, the Front-end Engineering team may own the GraphQL schemas defined in a folder, and the DevOps Engineering team may own certain CI files.

-- The repository is open source.
+- The repository contains an open source project.